 1.3 RStudio IDE

-There are a few essential RStudio addins to make it easy to edit and preview your website, and you can find them from the menu “Addins” on the RStudio toolbar:
+There are a few essential RStudio addins to make it easy to edit and preview your website, and you can find them in the menu “Addins” on the RStudio toolbar:

 options(servr.daemon = TRUE)before you click this addin or call the function

-serve_site(), so that the server is daemonized and will not block your R console.
-However, please note that the daemonized server is currently experimental (especially for Windows users).10
+serve_site(), so that the server is daemonized and will not block your R console.10

 blogdown::new_post()under the hood, but does a few things automatically: